What areas of work do we cover?

 - Negotiating financial settlements

-- Pre-nuptial and co-habitation agreements
+- Co-habitation agreements

 - Declarations of Trusts for couples buying a house together